kdelasalas/GettingandCleaningData/README.md

 ## GettingandCleaningData Programming Assignment

-Program uses te dplyr package
+Program uses the dplyr package

 Test and train data are treated sparately at first then merged into one later